alexandre-touret/alexandre-touret.github.io/content/posts/jpa_spring_data_query_optimisations.en.md

 They bring a lot of simplicity which make you forget SQL queries syntax.

 Unfortunately, when your stored data is coming to grow, querying against your database could be difficult.
-The different queries run by your Java application may potentially break your SLOs.
+Among other things, the different queries run by your Java application may potentially break your SLOs.

-In this article, I tried to write down a bunch of tips & tricks to tackle this issue.
+In this article, I have tried to write down a bunch of tips & tricks to tackle this issue.
-Even if some are related to [Spring Data](https://spring.io/projects/spring-data), I think you can use most of them if you use a JPA in a standard way.
+Even if some are related to [Spring Data](https://spring.io/projects/spring-data), I think you can use most of them if you use JPA in a standard way.

 You will see that even if we can consider using JPA easy at first glance, it can bring a lot of complexity.

 {{< admonition note "Acknowledgement" true >}}
 I would like to thank my colleagues [Max Beckers](https://www.linkedin.com/in/maximilianbeckers/), [David Pequegnot](https://www.linkedin.com/in/davidpequegnot/) & [Peter Steiner](https://www.linkedin.com/in/petersteiner/) for reviewing my article and giving their advices, useful links & tips.
+{{< /admonition >}}

+{{< admonition note "info" true >}}
+All the code snippets shown in this article come from [this GitHub repository](https://github.com/alexandre-touret/jpa-optimisation).
+Feel free to use it!

 {{< /admonition >}}

 ## Observe your application
 ### Observe your persistence layer